Top of the page

 Mycobacteria are germs that cause a wide variety of infections, including tuberculosis (TB), bone infections, abscesses, and a type of arthritis.
 They can infect the lungs, lymph nodes, skin, and other parts of the body.
 They can also infect open wounds.

-Mycobacteria often infect people with AIDS.
+Mycobacteria often infect people who have immune system problems.
 Depending on where the infection is in the body, some of the symptoms are fever, weight loss, diarrhea, abscesses (pockets of pus), and cough.

 Call 911 anytime you think you may need emergency care.
 For example, call if: